gl-vis/gl-scatter3d/README.md

 * `selected` is the selection information returned by calling end on a `gl-select` object

+**Returns** An object representing the highlighted point, or `null` if no point is selected.
+The object has the following properties:

-**Returns** The index of the point in the point cloud which is selected, or `-1` if the index is not in the point cloud
+* `index` which is the index of the selected point
+* `position` which the 3D position of the selected point in data coordinates

 #### `points.highlight(pointId, highlightColor)`
 Highlights the point with index `pointId` in the scatter plot by changing its color to `highlightColor`